Kylesa

-Kylesa is an American sludge metal band that was formed in Savannah, Georgia.
+Kylesa is an American sludge metal band from Savannah, Georgia.
 Their music incorporates experimentalism with heavy riffs, drop-tuned guitars and elements of psychedelic rock.
-The group was established in 2001 by the former members of Damad, with the addition of guitar player Laura Pleasants who is from North Carolina.
+The group was established in 2001 by former members of Damad with the addition of Laura Pleasants, who is from North Carolina.
+Numerous lineup changes have left guitarists Phillip Cope and Laura Pleasants as the only remaining original members.
+Kylesa went on an indefinite hiatus in 2016 and returned eight years later with a new rhythm section consisting of former Nausea members John John Jesse and Roy Mayorga.

-The band has since undergone lineup changes; the remaining original members are Phillip Cope and Laura Pleasants.
-In 2006, the band added two drummers, Carl McGinley and Jeff Porter.
-Eric Hernandez joined in 2008 to replace Porter.
-In April 2016, the band announced that they would be going on an indefinite hiatus.
-On August 20, 2024 Roadburn Festival announced Kylesa's first reunion show at their 2025 edition, followed by announcements from ArcTanGent Festival in the UK, Inferno Fest in Norway, and A Colossal Weekend in Denmark.